tobico/jquery-calendrical/README.md

 Copy and include the JavaScript file `jquery.calendrical.js`, and the style sheet `calendrical.css` in your project.

-If you use SASS for your project, you can include the code in `calendrical.scss` instead of the css file.
-If you want to change the color scheme for Calendrical, you can edit the color definitions in the scss file and then regenerate the css using `build_css.sh`.

 ## Usage

 You can add Calendrical date and time pickers to your existing text fields using the following functions: